Kitware/SMQTK/docs/release_notes/pending_release.rst

 * Fixed bug with ``ClassificationElement.max_label`` where an exception would be raised if there was no label with associated confidence greater than 0.

+* Fix some postgres test comparisons due to not being able to ``byte`` case Binary instances in python 3.
+Instead using the ``getquoted`` conversion for the sake of actual/expected comparisons.

 Tests

 * Moved ``--cov`` options from pytest.ini file into the runner script.
 This fixes debugger break-pointing in some IDEs (e.g. PyCharm).

+* Fix various minor testing errors.

 Utilities